moebiussurfing/ofxGpuLutCube/README.md

 # ofxGpuLutCube

-openFrameworks addon to apply LUT (Color Lookup Table) filter shader from standard '.cube' files. (sizes 16, 32, 64)
+openFrameworks addon to apply LUT (Color Lookup Table) filter shader from the standard '.cube' files. (sizes 16, 32, 64) All process is done into GPU, so it's faster than other alternatives that use the CPU like the bundled ''\openFrameworks\examples\graphics\lutFilterExample''

-Inspired from https://github.com/yasuhirohoshino/ofxGpuLut that does the same but with 'special .png' files.
+Inspired from https://github.com/yasuhirohoshino/ofxGpuLut that does the almost same GPU process but with 'special .png' files.

 Cool Windows-only free app to batch convert and create LUT files: https://grossgrade.com/